TRAX Modernization

 offering users a tailored workspace.
 Additionally, a new approach to

-data-hierarchy utilizes an intuitive drill-down process, making
+data-hierarchy utilizes an intuitive drill-down process, making trip

 details easier to find.